danwerner21/UniFLEX/Hardware/CPU09GPP/09NET/README.md

 * works with CPU09GPP
 * works with UniFLEX kernel with 'sockets' added to kernel
-* wzdrvr should be in boot image
+* wzdrvr/socket should be in kernel boot image

 The module in combination with the CPU09GPP provides TCP/IP communications for UniFLEX 6X09.
 The software however is tailored for the HD63C09 CPU.